phreakyphoenix/WhatsAppBulkMessenger/README.md

-# WhatsApp Bulk Messager :mega:
+# WhatsApp Bulk Messager :loudspeaker:

 ## :dart: What it does
 This tool makes adding multiple people to a whatsapp group much easier.